Dr. Dara Culhane

 In the Letters from the Diaspora session five readers will share a wide range of letters filled with love, hope and sorrow.
 Topics include a reflection on wonderful memories and hope for the future of a community cultural centre; a love story between a young couple starting out on their adventure of life together; memories of an earlier life shared between a mother to her son; shocking family secrets with life altering consequences uncovered; and a historical account of horrific sailing voyages to Canada.

-Join us to hear our readers under the guidance of Dr. Dara Culhane:
+Join us to hear our 2022 readers with Dr. Dara Culhane:

 • Sharon Brown